 During weekly home visits I have been threatened at gunpoint.
-Recently, I was in the middle of a riot in which four people were stabbed.
+Recently.
+I was in the middle of a riot in which four people were stabbed.
 But mostly, during the past 3 years, the church team and I have had the love and respect of the neighborhood.
 Even some of the drug dealers allow their children to attend Super Snoopy Sunday school.

-Each week our staff and volunteers visit thousands of children at their homes.
-Food, clothing, diapers, and New Life Church has two 40-foot refrigerated trailers stocked with rice. chicken, peanut butter, and jellies to feed needy families.
+Each week our staff and volunteers homes.
+Food, clothing, diapers, and kerosene are provided where needed. need role models.
+We show the end

+New Life Church has two 40-foot refrigerated trailers stocked with rice, chicken, peanut butter, and jellies to feed needy families.